PrestaShop/prestashop-shop-creator/README.md

 2. <b>The fields_lang section (optional)</b>

-    This section describes the list of fields present in the language related part of the entity (if any) You can set an optional 'id_shop' tag and a 'columns' property which support the type same 'value' and 'type' than the 'fields' section.
+    This section describes the list of fields present in the language related part of the entity (if any).

+    You can set an optional 'id_shop' tag and a 'columns' property which support the type same 'value' and 'type' than the 'fields' section.